 A song can make you feel happy or sad, and affect the intensity of a gym session — but can sound alone have a healing effect?
-I put the ancient practice to the test.
+I explain this type of meditation and put different forms of sound baths in London to the test.

-It’s a form of therapy going back thousands of years, the claim being that sound frequencies can balance the body’s energy.
-In other words, by allowing yourself to fall into a state of relaxation, your body triggers a repair mode, similar to sleep, that allows the endocrine system to restore hormone and chemical balance — which stress can throw out of whack.
+By allowing yourself to fall into a state of relaxation through sound bath meditation, your body triggers a repair mode, similar to sleep, that allows the endocrine system to restore hormone and chemical balance — which stress can throw out of whack.

 As I walk into Re:Mind Studio in London’s Victoria ahead of my group gong therapy, I’m feeling sceptical — and, I must admit, a little judgemental.
 I survey the people waiting and find they’re all in their late twenties and early thirties.
 None of them are dressed as if they’ve arrived from a high-stress corporate job, as I had been expecting — although maybe those people are still working at 6.30pm on a Thursday.